Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IAnimationLayer.md

 # SceneScript Class IAnimationLayer

-This class represents a puppet warp animation layer.
+This class represents a puppet warp or 3D model animation layer.

 ## Properties